Azure/azure-sdk-for-net/sdk/containerregistry/Azure.Containers.ContainerRegistry/samples/Sample05_UploadDownloadImage.md

 await client.UploadManifestAsync(manifest, tag);
 ```

-## Download Image
+## Download an OCI Image

-To download an image, first download its manifest.
-The manifest describes the files that need to be downloaded to pull the full image.
+To download an OCI image, first download its manifest.
+The manifest describes the files that will need to be downloaded to pull the full image.

 ```C# Snippet:ContainerRegistry_Samples_DownloadOciImageAsync
 // Download the manifest to obtain the list of files in the image